10 Smart City Apartment Ideas to Make Every Room Work Harder

 1. Choose Furniture That Works More Than Once

-Multifunctional furniture idea for a small apartment living room
+Multifunctional furniture idea for a city apartment living room

 Multifunctional furniture helps one small room support storage, seating, relaxing, and daily routines.

-The most important rule of small apartment living is simple: every large piece of furniture should earn its place.
+The most important rule of small-space living is simple: every large piece of furniture should earn its place.
 In a spacious home, a decorative bench or oversized accent chair may be harmless.
-In a small apartment, however, furniture that serves only one purpose can quickly become wasted space.
+In a snug apartment, however, furniture that serves only one purpose can quickly become wasted space.

 Start with multifunctional furniture.
 A storage ottoman can act as a coffee table, extra seating, hidden blanket storage, and a footrest.
 A daybed can become a sofa during the day and a guest bed at night.
 A drop-leaf dining table can work as a desk, dining area, craft table, or extra kitchen prep surface.
 These pieces help one room perform several jobs without feeling like a furniture showroom.